Moo-hi/regular-clock/README.md

-# regular-clock
+# avr-alarm-clock
- A regular alarm-clock with the usual functionality.
+ A regular alarm clock with the usual functionality.